isomerpages/moe-etd-tflb/pages/Choose Your Own Adventure Immersive Learning Toolkit.md

 description: Craft and create immersive experiences through a lesson design guide and ready-made lesson samples in SLS!
 image: /images/Home Page/ILTo.png
+variant: markdown
 ---
+<center> <h5> Please note that CotF will be decommissioning CYOA-ILT on 28 June 2024.
+If you wish to save a copy of the resource guide for your own use, please reach out to us via email at cotf@moe.edu.sg.
+We thank you for your support!

 <center><h4 style="color:#578ffe;"><a href="#discovery">Our Discovery</a>  |  <a href="#innovation">Our Innovation</a>  |  <a href="#impact">Our Impact</a></h4></center>

 <center><h2>How might we craft captivating learning experiences for our students?</h2></center>